Croydon Rockets Flyball Team

 - drops the ball before returning over the finish line;

 - goes over the start line before the returning dog finishes; or

 Teams that consistently run well and don’t make mistakes are usually the winners.

 Dogs of all breeds can compete in flyball, and quick small dogs are highly sought after.
 This is because the height of the jumps is set to just below the shoulder of the smallest dog in the team (or a maximum height of 14 inches).
 If your team consists of three border collies and a chihuahua, all of the dogs get to jump at the chihuahua’s shoulder height.

-Why do Flyball?
-The main reason is that the dogs absolutely love it!
+The main reason you should try flyball that dogs absolutely love it.
 Flyball encompasses all things that dogs love to do – jumping, catching, retrieving, competing and striving to please their owners.
-It is fantastic stimulation especially for active and working dog breeds and provides a great way to build your dog’s socialisation skills.
+It’s fantastic stimulation, especially for active, excitable dogs.
+It also provides a great way to build your dog’s socialisation skills.

 Come and check it out – you and your dog are guaranteed to ‘have a ball’!
-Contact: Florence Chiu via email @ firstname.lastname@example.org.
-Alternatively, just come and talk to us at club.
+Contact Rockets co-ordinator Alli Berry via email at email@example.com or, alternatively, just come and talk to us at club.

 Note: In order to participate in flyball, for their own safety dogs must:

 - be at least 12 months old; and

 - have attained their Basic Obedience title by completing Basic Two (or equivalent).